Yes, it's 21 years.

 It depends on the motorhome.
 By law, every passenger must have a seatbelt.

 All our motorhomes are equipped with a secure cash box to store small valuables and cash.
-In addition, most have lockable glove compartments so you can store bigger items as well.
-We recommend you read more about keeping your valuables secure in our Safe Touring guide.

 If you really love your friends and family, you'll want to stay in touch while you're on your trip.
 That's why we have unlimited WiFi in all our motorhomes (subject to coverage and fair use policy) for a small daily charge.
 Since you can connect all your devices to the onboard router, this is the easiest and most economical way to get connected while you’re on tour.